 ††††† (2) If the AAAIL is the provider of meals and services, the AAAIL shall comply with all responsibilities of the nutrition service provider as specified in Section 12 of this administrative regulation.

 ††††† Section 10.
 Nutrition Site Operation.
-(1)(a) Congregate meal services shall be funded at a site if the site has been approved by the department.
+(1)(a) Congregate meal services shall be funded at a site if the site has been approved by the department, in accordance with this section.

-††††† (b) The services shall not become operational until an on-site visit by the department has been completed and approval given by the office, except for an emergency situation.
+††††† (b) The services shall not become operational until the department grants written approval through review of:

-††††† (2) Prior to approval of any site, the site shall be inspected by:
+††††† (2) Prior to approval of any site, it shall be inspected by the following:

 ††††† (a) A local health department for compliance with applicable health codes;